Fundamental theorem of calculus

-The fundamental theorem of calculus is a theorem that links the concept of differentiating a function (calculating its slopes, or rate of change at each time) with the concept of integrating a function (calculating the area under its graph, or the cumulative effect of small contributions).
-The two operations are inverses of each other apart from a constant value which depends on where one starts to compute area.
+The fundamental theorem of calculus is a theorem that links the concept of differentiating a function (calculating its slopes, or rate of change at every point on its domain) with the concept of integrating a function (calculating the area under its graph, or the cumulative effect of small contributions).
+Roughly speaking, the two operations can be thought of as inverses of each other.